 The Sunni Arab-led insurgency against U.S. and Iraqi forces has defied most U.S. expectations in intensity and duration.
 Although hesitant to assess the size of the insurgency, U.S. commanders say that insurgents probably number approximately 12,000-20,000.
-Some Iraqi (intelligence) officials have publicly advanced higher estimates of about 40,000 active insurgents, helped by another 150,000 persons in supporting roles.
-Insurgent attacks - characterized mostly by roadside bombs, mortar and other indirect fire, and direct weapons fire as well as larger suicide bombings - numbered about 100 per day during most of 2005, and the DOD report cited above now puts that number at about 90 attacks per day, a figure including both insurgent and sectarian-related attacks.
+Some Iraqi officials have publicly advanced higher estimates of about 40,000 active insurgents, helped by another 150,000 supporters.
+Insurgent attacks - characterized mostly by roadside bombs, mortar and other indirect fire, and direct weapons fire as well as larger suicide bombings - numbered about 100 per day during most of 2005, and DOD officials in August 2006 put that number at about 120 attacks per day.

 As discussed in the Administration's "National Strategy for Victory in Iraq" (November 30, 2005), many of the insurgents are motivated by opposition to perceived U.S. rule in Iraq, to democracy, and to Shiite political dominance.
 Others want to bring the Baath Party back into power, although, according to many experts, some would settle for a larger Sunni role in governance without the Baath.
 Still others are pro-Al Qaeda fighters, either foreign or Iraqi, that want to defeat the United States and spread radical Islam throughout the region.
 The insurgent groups are believed to be loosely coordinated within cities and wider provinces.
-However, in early 2006, a group of five insurgent factions announced the formation of a national "Mujahedin Shura (Council)" led by an Iraqi, Abdullah Rashid al-Baghdadi.
-This grouping purportedly consists mostly of Iraqi factions but includes foreign fighters.
+However, in early 2006, a group of insurgent factions announced the formation of a national "Mujahedin Shura (Council)" purportedly consisting mostly of Iraqi factions but including foreign fighters.